mailgun/documentation/source/user_manual.rst

 Note that the existing limitation of a maximum of 2.5 million members still exists for Mailing Lists.

-Bulk Validation
+Bulk Verification
 ===============

 .. figure:: _static/img/validation_bulk_list_control_panel.png
     :align: center
     :width: 700px

-A CSV no greater than 25 MB can be submitted via API or Control Panel for validation *en masse*.
+A CSV no greater than 25 MB can be submitted via API or Control Panel for verification *en masse*.
 In addition, a gzip no greater than 25 MB containing a single CSV of whatever size can also be submitted which greatly increases the potential size of the list that can take.